inspec/inspec-aws/docs/resources/aws_waf_byte_match_set.md

 Use the `aws_waf_byte_match_set` Chef InSpec audit resource to test the properties of a single AWS (Web Application Firewall) WAF byte match set.

+The `AWS::WAF::ByteMatchSet` resource creates an AWS WAF ByteMatchSet that identifies a part of a web request that you want to inspect.

 ## Syntax

 Ensure that a byte match set exists.